HELLO, NICE TO MEET YOU!

 Hi, I’m Lili and this is my story.
 It’s the stories of the people I meet on my journey.
 It’s laughter and tears, joy and pain, excitement and frustrations, and the real (mis)adventures of a girl who’s too busy having fun to be spending 2 hours getting ready for the perfect Instagram shot.

-Happy travels!
-I hope to see you around!
+Happy travels, I hope to meet you somewhere on this wonderful journey!